 - Look for signs of congestive cardiac failure that may be caused by the acidosis itself, or suggest lactic acidosis as a cause, due to generalised hypoperfusion.

-- Listen for a pericardial rub which may indicate acute renal failure as the cause.
+- Listen for a pericardial rub which may indicate acute kidney injury as the cause.

 - The presence of tachypnoea without any history of pre-existing cardiorespiratory disease to account for it should strongly suggest metabolic acidosis as the cause of the illness.